 The 25-mile long, 6-mile wide Gaza Strip forms part of Israeli-occupied Palestinian territories and is home to more than 1.5 million Palestinians.
 Armed conflict has broken out between Palestinian militants and Israel three times in recent years, in 2008, 2012 and most recently in 2014.
 The medical and psychological consequences of this violence has been profound, particularly on the children of Gaza.

 International Medical Corps began working in Gaza in 2008, after Israel launched a military offensive that displaced thousands of civilians.
-We responded with mobile medical teams to provide emergency primary health care, as well as trained mental health practitioners capable of delivering psychosocial and mental health services in the community.
-Today we continue our work in improving the health and well-being of the people of Gaza through a mental health programme that builds the capacity of local service providers.
+Our response to each crisis has remained the same, providing emergency health care to those injured in the fighting, whilst also training mental health practitioners capable of delivering mental health services in the community.

-In May, 2009, we launched a programme entitled, “Addressing the emergency mental health and psychosocial needs of the most vulnerable in Gaza”.
-Nearly 40% of patients treated were younger than 15 years-old.
-In addition to screening and treating patients with severe mental illness (SMI) and common mental disorders (CMD), we are building local capacity, training local health care workers to identify, manage and refer common disorders such as mood swings and anxiety, as well as more severe afflictions such as schizophrenia.
+Activities included, screening and treating patients with a range of mental health disorders whilst also training local health care workers to identify, manage and refer common disorders such as mood swings and anxiety, as well as more severe afflictions such as schizophrenia.